 What about Brisbane’s scene nowadays?
 For a kid who’s been into it for only a couple of years, am I a part of the best years of hardcore in Brisbane?
 Or were there years better than now?

-the way the Brisbane hardcore scene is now is nothing like the way it use to be, everyone use to know each other and shows were absolute chaos. we use to try and knock greg out from against every time they played and it was a real true hardcore community. we would all jump on each other and compare our injuries after from what had just happened. now it’s cool mosh moves and sweet dudes staring at each other’s shirts. the best has gone but my band is trying to revise it. if you want a legit hardcore show, go to a show where third strike are playing in a tight room at the gold coast, then it’s a hardcore show.
+The way the Brisbane hardcore scene is now is nothing like the way it used to be, everyone used to know each other and shows were absolute chaos. we used to try and knock Greg out from against every time they played and it was a real true hardcore community. we would all jump on each other and compare our injuries to what had just happened.
+Now it’s cool mosh moves and sweet dudes staring at each other’s shirts. the best has gone but my band is trying to revise it. if you want a legit hardcore show, go to a show where third-strike is playing in a tight room at the Gold Coast, then it’s a hardcore show.

 Now comes the point of the day where I plug x The Warx.
 To put it quite simply, I find these guys to be exactly what Straight Edge in Australia needs.
 So long as they’re playing music that I can listen to and enjoy and makes me feel powerful enough to make things in this world a little better, than fuck.
 I’m going to be buying their CDs.
 They’re represented by Seventh Dagger internationally and thus can be found on the website.
 But if you want to get straight onto the band themselves, then their Myspace is http://www.myspace.com/xthewarisonx.
 Here’s hoping I don’t have to fight off some kid to get to that last shirt though.